chumphrey-cmd/WORKING-MEMORY/TOOLS/FORENSICS/workstation-setup-procedure.md

 - Create an **`evidence`** directory inside of the **`/forensics-zpool/training`**.
 - This will serve as the shared storage location between your Proxmox host and forensic VMs.

-### 5.2 Setup 9p Filesystem Passthrough for Linux VMs
+### 5.2A Setup 9p Filesystem Passthrough for Airgapped Linux VMs

 For airgapped Linux VMs or environments where virtiofs is not available, use 9p filesystem passthrough: